 - Honey to taste (I use a dollop from a tablespoon)

-- Silicon molds (ice cube trays may also work)
+- Silicone molds (ice cube trays may also work)

 This recipe makes a great holiday gift.
 Be sure to experiment with lots of different recipes in your own kitchen before handing them out to friends.